Chrriis/DJ-Native-Integration/DJTweak/Release/readme.txt

 1. What is DJ Tweak?

 DJ Tweak is part of the DJ tool set.
 It allows to configure a JAR file to modify the icons that the operating system shows for that file.
-It also allows to alter the content of the manifest file.
+It also allows to specify the Virtual Machine arguments and to alter the content of the manifest file.

 Note that icons are shown for JAR files by the operating system only if the corresponding application from the DJ Project is installed.